react-for-web-developers/07-react-styling-solutions/exercises/routes-example/README.md

-# Exercise: Multi Page App
+# Exercise: Styled Multi Page App

-Create an app with at least 3 pages and shared state between the pages.
+Update your Multi Page App from Lesson 6 to include a custom styling solution.

-- [x] You should have a navbar component that links to each of the pages.
+- [ ] Use either CSS Modules, CSS in JS or Styled Components (Don't use plain CSS or inline CSS)
-- [x] There should be some state shared between the pages using the context API.
+- [ ] There should be at least 1 shared style file that is used in multiple components